40 Customer Service Tools You've Never Heard Of (But Should Be Using)

 Integrate it directly with Slack and Microsoft Teams, then give your team access to instant knowledge without leaving the platforms.

 While other tools sound overly robotic, we find Siit especially good at giving human-like responses.
-Plus it continously learns from conversations and improves itself with each new interaction.
+Plus it continuously learns from conversations and improves itself with each new interaction.

 Ideal for: Distributed teams looking to reduce their number of support tickets or improve internal knowledge sharing